If you are brand new to using OBS please check out the OBS Studio Quickstart Guide. It can get you up and running in 4 easy steps!

 The OBS Studio Overview is a more detailed breakdown of the features in OBS Studio for new and veteran users alike.

 All of these resources along with Frequently Asked Questions are available via the Help portal in the top navigation bar.

 Looking for ways to give back?
 Check out Contributing to the OBS Project to see ways you can support our work.

-With version 23.0 we've launched two new initiatives for supporting the OBS Project.
-Our blog post goes into all the details of us launching on Open Collective and Patreon.
-It's now easier than ever to support the many contributors of the OBS Project!
+With version 23.0 we launched two new initiatives for supporting the OBS Project.
+Learn more about contributing on Open Collective or Patreon.
+It's now easier than ever to support our developers!